-- (1) If a customer is introduced to a relevant person by a third party (the "introducer"), the relevant person may, if it thinks fit, comply with this paragraph, instead of paragraphs 10, 12, 17 or 19 (as applicable). - (2) The relevant person must establish, maintain and operate the procedures specified in sub-paragraph (4). - (3) The procedures must be undertaken before a business relationship or occasional transaction is entered into. - (4) The procedures referred to in sub-paragraph (2) are - (a) the production by the introducer of evidence of identity of the customer in accordance with paragraph 10(1), 12(1), 17(1) or 19(1) (as applicable); or - (b) the taking of such other measures as will produce evidence of identity in accordance with paragraph 10(1), 12(1), 17(1) or 19(1) (as applicable); and - (c) the undertaking of a customer risk assessment in accordance with paragraph 7. - (5) Sub-paragraph (2) does not require verification of identity to be produced if the relevant person - (a) has identified the customer and the beneficial owner (if any) and has no reason to doubt those identities; - (b) knows the nature and intended purpose of the business relationship; - (c) has not identified any suspicious activity; - (d) has satisfied itself that - the introducer is a trusted person other than a nominee company of either a regulated person or a person who acts in the course of external regulated business; or - (ii) the relevant person and the customer are bodies corporate in the same group; or
+- (1) If a customer is introduced to a relevant person by a third party (the "eligible introducer"), the relevant person may, if it thinks fit, comply with this paragraph, instead of paragraphs 10, 12, 17 or 19 (as applicable). - (2) The relevant person must establish, maintain and operate a customer risk assessment procedure in accordance with paragraph 7.

+(3) The procedures must be undertaken before a business relationship or occasional transaction is entered into.

+- (5) Sub-paragraph (2) does not require verification of identity to be produced if the relevant person - - (a) has identified the customer and the beneficial owner (if any) and has no reason to doubt those identities; - (b) knows the nature and intended purpose of the business relationship; - (ba) has taken reasonable steps to identify the source of funds; - (c) has not identified any suspicious activity; - (d) has satisfied itself that - - the eligible introducer is a trusted person other than a nominee company of either a regulated person or a person who acts in the course of external regulated business; - (ii) sub-paragraph (5A) applies; or - (iii) the transaction is an exempted occasional transaction; and - (e) has conducted a risk assessment of the eligible introducer and has satisfied itself that the eligible introducer does not pose a higher risk of ML/FT. - (5A) This subparagraph applies if, but only if, the following four conditions are met- - the relevant person and the customer are bodies corporate in the same group; - (b) the group operates AML/CFT programmes and procedures which conform to Part 4 and paragraphs 32 to 34 of this Code; - the operation of those programmes and procedures is supervised at a group level by an appropriate authority; and - (d) the group's AML/CFT policies adequately mitigate any risk associated with a jurisdiction for the time being specified on List A or List B. - (6) The relevant person must not enter into a business relationship with a customer that is introduced by an eligible introducer unless written terms of business are in place between the relevant person and the eligible introducer and, despite sub-paragraphs (4) and (5), those terms of business require in all cases the eligible introducer to -